 Its hot and dry climate makes tropical dry forests, the province’s natural vegetation type.
 The one exception is the highland portion of the province which consists of the upper Pacific slopes in the Guanacaste Mountain Range and the northern half of the Tilarán Mountain Range.
 The cool, moist conditions along these ridges support luxuriant cloud forests.

 The main reason for the diversity in Costa Rica’s weather is the various elevations at which different parts of the country are located.
 For example, Guanacaste has a dry arid climate as it sits on the lowlands.

-The perfect time to plan your vacation to Costa Rica is year around.
+The perfect time to plan your Guanacaste vacation packages is year around.
 No matter if you visit during the dry season or during the green season, both provide spectacular advantages.
 The dry season provides plenty of sunshine, while the green season brings the trees into bloom with explosions of colors and fragrances.
 The hills become carpeted in brilliant green.

-In general, the best time to visit Guanacaste is December through April, as it is Costa Rica’s dry season.
+In general terms, the best time to visit Guanacaste is from December through April, as it is Costa Rica’s dry season.
 Visitation in the region is heavier this time of the year, as well as during Easter week, meaning it’s highly suggested to make your Costa Rica tour package arrangements in advance to secure your rooms and services.

 Guanacaste is known for having sunny and warm days year-round, with occasional rains in the late afternoons during the green season.
 The dry season is rather intense in the province, with no rainfall for several months.

-If you want to avoid the tourist fuss and get more affordable rates for lodging, the early months of the green season (May-June) are a great time to vacation through Costa Rica.
+If you want to avoid the tourist fuss and get more affordable rates for lodging for your Guanacaste travel, the early months of the green season (May-June) are a great time to vacationing in Costa Rica.